- LAST REVIEWED: 12 May 2017

 van Dyne, Petrus, and Jon Spencer, eds.
 Flesh and Money: Trafficking in Human Beings.
 Nijmegen, The Netherlands: Wolf Legal, 2011.

 This edited collection includes thirteen contributions from recognized experts throughout Europe.
 The chapters address trafficking in such countries as Bosnia and Herzegovina, the Czech Republic, and the Ukraine.
 The editors, in particular, offer a critically reflective discourse calling for a shift away from conventional approaches to recognizing that in some instances trafficking “can even result in less harm” (p.
 15).

 Winterdyk, John, Benjamin Perrin, and Philip Reichel, eds.
-Exploring the International Nature, Concerns, and Complexities.
+Human Trafficking: Exploring the International Nature, Concerns, and Complexities.
 Boca Raton, FL: CRC, 2012.